 As for equipment, well the full-LED headlights are a highlight.
 Plus most models get 'Apple CarPlay' and 'Android Auto'/'MirrorLink' 'phone connectivity, plus buyers can specify a premium 8-inch touchscreen and a wireless charger with a GSM amplifier.
 In addition, there's the chance to add in a thumping 300-watt 'Beats' Audio system with 7 speakers and an 8-channel amplifier.
 Other features buyers might want include keyless entry with a 'heartbeat' engine start button, front and rear parking sensors and a higher quality rear view camera.
 'FR' and 'XCELLENCE' variants get colour-personalisable LED interior lighting too.

-The base 1.0 MPI variant manages 57.6mpg on the combined cycle and 112g/km of CO2.
-The 1.0-litre TSI petrol models are capable of nearly 60.1mpg on the combined cycle and a CO2 figure of as little as 106g/km - so who needs a diesel?
-A start/stop system, which switches off the engine when the vehicle is at a standstill, is available on all models.
+Being able to dip into the Volkswagen Group parts bin for the niftiest tech usually means a very low overall cost of ownership and that's certainly the case here.
+The 1.0-litre TSI 95PS petrol models are capable of up to 54.3mpg and a CO2 figure of as little as 118g/km - so who needs a diesel?
+The 1.0 TSI 110PS auto petrol model manages up to 47.9mpg and up to 132g/km.
+A start/stop system, which switches off the engine when the vehicle is at a standstill, is on all models.

 What else?
 Well there's SEAT's usual three year/60,000 mile warranty.
 That's unexceptional when rivals like Toyota and Hyundai offer five years of cover as standard and Kia offers up to seven years.
 However, the SEAT deal is extendable, so you might be able to negotiate on that.
 And it includes two years of Europe-wide roadside assistance.